 - Insert your phone number or email address.

 - After you click Register, you’ll receive a one-time password (OTP) SMS or email.

 - Enter the registration details required and then you’ll see a message saying your registration was successful.

 - Then download the app.

 In the app, you’ll find information about Covid-19 from the Health Ministry themselves, including daily updates of the infection status in the country.
-The app also provides a questionnaire that will classify you according to the following:
+The app also provides a check-in scanner and questionnaire that will classify you according to the following:

 - Low risk – Individuals with low risk of Covid-19 infection.